PacktPublishing/Accelerating-DevSecOps-on-AWS/README.md

 **Create secure CI/CD pipelines using Chaos and AIOps**

 ## What is this book about?
 Continuous integration and continuous delivery (CI/CD) has never been simple, but these days the landscape is more bewildering than ever; its terrain riddled with blind alleys and pitfalls that seem almost designed to trap the less-experienced developer.
-If you�re determined enough to keep your balance on the cutting edge, this book will help you navigate the landscape with ease.
+If you're determined enough to keep your balance on the cutting edge, this book will help you navigate the landscape with ease.

 This book covers the following exciting features: